pranau97/reddit-opinion-mining/README.md

 1. Sign up / login on [Google BigQuery](https://bigquery.cloud.google.com).
 2. Select or create a new project and click on 'Compose Query'.
 3. Paste the contents of the SQL script in the folder `subreddit-viz` in the editor and run it.
-4. Download the generated CSV file as `reddit-edge-list.csv` within the `subreddit-viz` folder.
+4. Download the generated CSV file as `reddit-edge-list.csv` and save it within the `subreddit-viz` folder.

 ## Running the scripts